mpenning/ciscoconfparse2/sphinx-doc/tutorial_parent_child.rst

    <IOSCfgLine # 23 'interface Serial1/2'>]

-As you can see, the config statements are stored inside :class:`~models_cisco.IOSCfgLine` objects.
-If you want to access the text inside the :class:`~models_cisco.IOSCfgLine` objects, just call their ``text`` attribute.
+As you can see, the config statements are stored inside :class:`~ciscoconfparse2.models_cisco.IOSCfgLine` objects.
+If you want to access the text inside the :class:`~ciscoconfparse2.models_cisco.IOSCfgLine` objects, just call their ``text`` attribute.
 For example...

 .. code-block:: python